 Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 1 Easy

 7. The 200 percent or double declining balance method is allowable for five and seven year property.